The Symptoms: High-RPM Idle and "Service Engine Soon" Light

 Also note: if you do take the hose apart from the MAF, be sure to note the direction of the hose and connection points from the MAF to the hose.
 Please see photo below designating arrow and the rubber tip outside of the screw clamp.

-Optional Step: Cleaning the Throttle Body Valve
+Optional Step: Clean the Throttle Body Valve

 My throttle body valve was not terribly carbonized, but it had a noticeable black ring.
 So, since all this was already apart, why not clean it?
 Carbon can cause the valve to not fully close and stay open, which in turn causes performance issues, and worse, lower fuel economy.
 So, do clean the valve as much as possible.